methods hero image

 • Is there a match between our proposed solutions and the lead’s vision?

-• Does this solution fit a budget?
+• Does this solution fit the budget?

 Stage 3.
-Wireframes and prototypes creation
+Wireframes and prototypes

 Stage 4.
 UI design